Posts from

 Colt Single Army Action

-Contrary to popular mythology, no single gun won the West, but these ten firearms certainly carved a niche…
+Contrary to popular mythology, no single gun “won” the Wild West, but these ten firearms certainly carved a…

 origins of scalping